mohammed-amr/detectInBlur/README.md

 ## Evaluating Models

-To evaluate models, first download model weights from here: [Link](none).
+To evaluate models, first download model weights from [here].

 `evaluate.py` will by default run through all ranges of exposure and blur type.
 You'll need to specify `--blur_eval` and hardware `--gpu_blur` or `--cpu_blur`.